beemobot/docs.beemo.gg/banpools.md

 ## How do Banpools work?

-When servers join a banpool, they will recieve all bans from other servers in that banpool.
-All users by default are apart of the  `antispam` banpool, which serves to protect all participants against userbot raids.
+When servers join a banpool, they will receive all bans from other servers in that banpool.
+All users by default are a part of the  `antispam` banpool, which serves to protect all participants against userbot raids.

 ## Commands